psychocoderHPC/picongpu/README.md

 Usage
 -------

+:exclamation: :exclamation: :exclamation:
+This is a unmaintained branch to add support for HIP.
+For HIP-hcc a workaround is used where the memory is not freed when the mallocMC allocator object is destructed.

+HIP-clang and HIP-nvcc is fully supported.

 Follow the step-by-step instructions in [Usage.md](Usage.md) to replace your `new`/`malloc` calls with a *blacingly fast* mallocMC heap! :rocket: